oVirt/ovirt-site/source/unit-testing-utilities/randomutilsseedingrule.html.md

 Once you have a failed test due to a specific random input, you would probably want to reproduce it.
 This can be done by specifying the environment variable `test.random.seed`.

+You can make sure the injection worked properly by examining the log.
+If, for example, you set `test.random.seed=123`, your output should look like this:

+    11:11:53,159 INFO  [RandomUtilsSeedingRule] Running test with random seed: 123

 [Category:Unit Testing Utilities](Category:Unit Testing Utilities)